 24. Or You Could Be Sandwiched Between Both Generations

-Around 20 percent of adults are providing support to either their grown children, their own aging parents or both, according to a 2015 survey by TD Ameritrade.
+Around 20% of adults are providing support to either their grown children, their own aging parents or both, according to a 2015 survey by TD Ameritrade.

-“This phenomenon is so common that it has a name: the Sandwich Generation,” said Brandt.
+“This phenomenon is so common that it has a name: the Sandwich Generation,” Brandt said.

 By supporting loved ones, many people are sacrificing their own ability to save for retirement.
-About 30 percent of sandwiched workers admit to barely having enough money to get by, according to the TD survey.
+About 30% of sandwiched workers admit to barely having enough money to get by, according to the TD survey.